16 min read

 The basic Will that was too basic

 A widowed parent assumed a simple Will was enough because everything was “obvious”.
 On review, the document did not deal well with replacement executors, did not reflect how the property was actually owned, and left too much to later assumption.
-What looked cheap at the front end would have created confusion and risk later.

 Image Wooden Blocks spelling FAQ